What is the Nonprofit Success Pack (NPSP) from Salesforce.org

 You also can get support via the usual Help channel, even logging a ticket with a support agent.
-There’s the active and highly tailored Power of Us Hub where 99% of questions get answered within 24 hours (that’s an even higher rate than the Trailblazer Community!), and of course there are many local nonprofit Trailblazer Community Groups.
+There’s the active and highly tailored Trailblazer Community (formerly Power of Us Hub), and of course there are many other local nonprofit Trailblazer Community Groups.

 Finally, there’s the Nonprofit Cloud and the Nonprofit Cloud Consultant exam.
 The Nonprofit Cloud is more of a marketing term encompassing various options (including NPSP), rather than one specific item.
 The exam is useful as it covers many of the technical and business analysis skills you should have to successfully setup and configure NPSP for nonprofits.